n7tae/mspot/README.md

 # *mspot*

-An M17-only hot-spot (or repeater)
+An M17-only hot-spot for MMDVM modems running firmware 1.6.1.

 ## Description